Smṛti: Etymology

-Yājñavalkya gives the list of total 20 by adding two more Smṛtis, namely, Yājñavalkyasmṛti and Manusmṛti.
-Parāśara whose name appears in this list, enumerates also twenty authors, but instead of Samvartta, Bṛhaspati, and Vyāsa, he gives the names of Kaśyapa, Bhṛgu and Prachetas.
+Yājñavalkya gives a list of 20 in total by adding two more Smṛtis: Yājñavalkyasmṛti and Manusmṛti.
+Parāśara, whose name appears in this list, also enumerates 20 authors, but instead of Saṃvartta, Bṛhaspati, and Vyāsa, he lists Kaśyapa, Bhṛgu, and Prachetas.

-The Vedic sage Shandilya is also credited for a Smriti text called as Shandilya Smriti.
-The modern scholar Brahma Dutt Shastri had compiled the text Shandilya Smriti in his six volumes series work Smriti Sandarbha.
+The Vedic sage Shandilya is also credited with a Smriti text called as Shandilya Smriti.
+The modern scholar Brahma Dutt Shastri had compiled the text Shandilya Smriti in his six-volume work Smriti Sandarbha.

 In linguistic traditions, Smṛti is the name of a type of verse meter.
 In Hindu mythology, Smṛti is the name of the daughter of Dharma and Medha.

 Texts

 Smṛtis represent the remembered, written tradition in Hinduism.
 The Smrti literature is a vast corpus of derivative work.
 All Smṛti texts are regarded to ultimately be rooted in or inspired by Shruti.

 The Smṛti corpus includes, but is not limited to: